 Background

-For Schooling II, horses and ponies must be either mares or stallions and be between 4 and 6 years of age*.
+This scheme is for mares and stallions aged between 5 and 7.
 The sire of the horse must be Approved/Preliminary Approved/ Recognised/ Preliminary Recognised/Class 1 in a DAFM/WBFSH approved studbook, height categorized/other.
-Horses and ponies must studbook registered and have completed the relevant studbook inspections.
-Mares/stallions must have dam line (sister/dam/granddam with performance equivalents to mare merit 2* (SJ/Eventing/dressage)) OR EBV of 120 OR the relevant 2* for 2 progeny.
-HSI will reimburse breeders with funds towards eight weeks training with a producer to school their young horse up to a maximum of €3,000 per horse/pony following receipt of a valid application which is subsequently approved prior to the training period.
+Animals must studbook registered, have completed the relevant studbook inspections, and must have dam line performance equivalents to mare merit 2* OR EBV of 120.
+HSI will reimburse breeders with funds towards eight weeks training with a producer to a maximum of €3,000 per horse/pony following receipt of a valid application.

 Please CLICK HERE to apply online.